wovo/hwcpp/docs/hwcpp-primer.md

 The LCD examples used "\f", which clears the LCD and puts the cursor at the top-left position.
-This is part of the console functionality of an lCD.
+This is part of the console functionality of an LCD.
 It extends a character output with a notion of how many rows and columns of characters it has.
-This can be used through functions (clear(), goto_xy()) but also (and perhaps most easily) be by data embedded in the character stream:
+This can be used through functions (clear(), goto_xy()) but also (and perhaps most easily) be done via data embedded in the character stream:

  - "\n" : cursor to next line, first position